A characterization of Kazhdan-Lusztig right cells containing smooth elements: Smooth KL right cells

 First, we consider the pattern $3412$.
-If $"3"$ is taken from $[3, i]$.
-By Lemma \ref{ii1} , we note $"4"$ can only be taken from $[i+1, n]$ and $"1", "2"$ can only be taken from $[1, "3"-1]$.
-However, by Lemma \ref{ii1}, $"2"$ must be before $"1"$.
+If $``3"$ is taken from $[3, i]$.
+By Lemma \ref{ii1} , we note that $``4"$ can only be taken from $[i+1, n]$ and $``1", ``2"$ can only be taken from $[1, ``3"-1]$.
+However, by Lemma \ref{ii1}, $``2"$ must be before $``1"$.
 It is absurd.
-If $"3"$ is taken from $[i+1, n]$, the discussion is the same.
-When we consider the pattern $4231$, we find that $"2"$ must be taken from $[1,i]$ and $"3"$ must be taken from $[i+1,n]$.
-Using Lemma \ref{ii1}, we note that $"4"$ must be after $"3"$, which is a contradiction.
-So all elements of this right cell will avoid the pattern $3412$ and $4231$.
+If $``3"$ is taken from $[i+1, n]$, the discussion is the same.
+When we consider the pattern $4231$, we find that $``2"$ must be taken from $[1,i]$ and $``3"$ must be taken from $[i+1,n]$.
+Using Lemma \ref{ii1}, we note that $``4"$ must be after $``3"$, which is a contradiction.
+So all elements of this right cell will avoid the pattern $3412$ and $4231$. \item[2)] {Now we assume that $a > b=2$.
+Recall that the lengths of the first row and first column are both larger than $2$.
+Now we denote the right element of $b$ as $d$ and write $\pi_P$ as }